Skip to main content

 Viewing the endocrine system as a finely tuned orchestra provides a useful framework.
 In a younger woman’s cycle, the hormones play in a coordinated, predictable sequence.
 Estradiol, the lead violinist, swells in the first half of the cycle, creating a bright, energetic tone.
 Following ovulation, progesterone, the cello, adds a deep, calming resonance.

 During perimenopause, this symphony becomes dissonant.
 The violinist may play a frantic, screeching solo, then fall silent without warning.
 The cellist may miss its cue entirely for months, then come in with a sudden, booming note.
 This hormonal cacophony is what the brain experiences.
-It is this unpredictable signaling, these dramatic swings from high to low, that directly impacts the governing your mood.
+It is this unpredictable signaling, these dramatic swings from high to low, that directly impacts the neurotransmitter systems governing your mood.

 A third, often overlooked, musician in this orchestra is testosterone.
 While present in much smaller quantities than in men, testosterone is vital for a woman’s energy, motivation, cognitive clarity, and sense of vitality.
-Its production also wanes during the menopausal transition, contributing to symptoms of fatigue and low mood that can compound the instability driven by estrogen and fluctuations.
-Recognizing the contribution of all three of these hormones is the first step toward understanding the complete picture of perimenopausal mood changes.
+Its production also wanes during the menopausal transition, contributing to symptoms of fatigue and low mood that can compound the instability driven by estrogen and progesterone fluctuations.

 The emotional volatility of perimenopause is a direct reflection of the brain adapting to fluctuating signals from estrogen, progesterone, and testosterone.